learn-want/ETH2.0-reward/Readme.md

 Located here is the Python code for data collection and analysis.
 The scripts in the sub-folder [data_collection](code/data_collection) are used to gather data directly from the Ethereum blockchain.
 Please replace the placeholder with your specific beacon chain node URL.

+The scripts in the sub-folder [decentralization_metrics_calculation](code/decentralization_metrics_calculation) are used to calculate the decentralization metrics.
+Please firstly switch to ETH2.0-reward by executing `cd ETH2.0-reward`, then change the file path to your local path in the scripts, and execute the scripts.

 ### Data

-#### Aggregated reward data
+#### Aggregated reward data on a daily basis
-We offer one-year (from September 15, 2022, to September 15, 2023) aggregated reward data that specifies the various types of daily rewards for each validator.
+We offer one-year (from September 15, 2022, to September 15, 2023) aggregated reward data that specifies the various types of daily rewards for each validator, named `total_validator_reward.parquet`.
 Due to its large size, this data is not included in this repository but can be accessed from the Harvard Dataverse at:

 > Yan, Tao; Li, Shengnan; Kraner, Benjamin; Zhang, Luyao; Tessone, Claudio J., 2024, "Replication Data for: 'Analyzing Reward Dynamics and Decentralization in Ethereum 2.0: An Advanced Data Engineering Workflow and Comprehensive Datasets for Proof-of-Stake Incentives'", Harvard Dataverse, V1.

-we use the Parquet format to store data and save every 100 million entries as a separate file, there are 3 Parquet files, naming `date_validator_reward_0.parquet, date_validator_reward_1.parquet, and date_validator_reward_2.parquet` Each file includes the following fields.
+we use the Parquet format to store data to reduce the storage space, still this file `total_validator_reward.parquet` has 3.3GB.
 | **Variable**               | **Data Type** | **Unit** |
 |----------------------------|--------------|----------|
 | date                     | date        | count    |